ankane/ahoy_v1/README.md

 ### Like Google Analytics?

 Similar, except you see how specific visitors arrived at your site.
-You can then measure how each visitor performs __over time - not just the first visit__ - and compare sources on
+You can then measure how each visitor performs __over time - not just the first visit__ - and compare sources on:

 - monthly revenue
 - sign ups